the16thpythonist/ufotest/docs/index.rst

     The Github README of the project
 *Quickstart*
-    Most common instructions to install, setup & configure the application and execute the first test *Command Line Reference*
+    Most common instructions to install, setup & configure the application and execute the first test *Getting Started*
+    More in depth explanations of how to setup and configure the system *Command Line Reference*
     Available command line controls
 *Concepts*